The South West’s prettiest gardens for a stroll in the sunshine

 2. The Lost Gardens of Heligan in Cornwall

 Set against the picturesque backdrop of Mevagissey in South Cornwall, The Lost Gardens of Heligan are among the finest in the county.
-Loved for its leafy jungles, courtyard gardens and programme of seasonal events, the estate is the perfect place for a day out with the family.
+Loved for its leafy jungles and courtyard gardens, the estate is the perfect place for an afternoon wander.
 Explore over 200 acres of woodland, wildlife and subtropical plants, walk across the rope bridge or visit the farm to spot some of Heligan’s new arrivals.
 Children will delight in discovering Heligan’s resident Mud Maid, Grey Lady and The Giant’s Head peeking out of the grass.

 3. Abbotsbury Subtropical Gardens in Dorset